km9134/api-k6-testing/README.md

 ```
 Which contains the commands to run in a Docker image.

+If you want to see your results you can access it from here: http://localhost:3000/d/k6/k6-load-testing-results

 This base project contains one ```POST``` request to create an entry.
 It
 starts up to 20 looping VUs for 2m20s over 3 stages, with a gracefulRampDown of 30s and a gracefulStop of 30s